-1. close acquaintance with a number of literary and dramatic works from a range of periods;
+1. Close acquaintance with a number of literary and dramatic works from a range of periods;

-2. comprehension of the theory and practice of representation in a variety of narrative texts at introductory undergraduate level;
+2. Comprehension of the theory and practice of representation in a variety of narrative texts at introductory undergraduate level;

-3. skills in interpretation and analysis of literary works at introductory undergraduate level, founded on directed class discussion, consideration of published literary criticism, and practice in assignments;
+3. Skills in interpretation and analysis of literary works at introductory undergraduate level, founded on directed class discussion, consideration of published literary criticism, and practice in assignments;

-4. ability to research and write analytic essays at introductory undergraduate level;
+4. Ability to research and write analytic essays at introductory undergraduate level;

-5. ability to communicate orally at introductory undergraduate level, both in formal presentation and in large group discussion.
+5. Ability to communicate orally at introductory undergraduate level, both in formal presentation and in large group discussion.

 The course involves study of a number of literary narratives (fiction, drama, film) and their contexts.
 The course will normally consist of three sections in each of which a particular literary element or tradition will be the focus; the section will proceed by comparing treatment of the element in works drawn from different periods and/or genres.
 Students will explore the thematic and social implications of these formal transformations and will be introduced to theoretical debates concerning representation.